Mount Bulusan

 Mount Bulusan, also known as Bulusan Volcano, is a stratovolcano on the island of Luzon in the Philippines.
 Located in the province of Sorsogon in the Bicol Region, it is 70 km southeast of Mayon Volcano and approximately 390 km southeast of Manila.
 Bulusan is one of the active volcanoes in the Philippines.
+The 1818 census showed 1,777 native families paying tribute and they were coexisting with 19 Spanish-Filipino families in the area.

 Physical features

 Bulusan is classified by volcanologists as a stratovolcano (or a composite cone) and covers the northeast rim of Irosin caldera that was formed about 36,000 years ago.
 It has a peak elevation of 1535 m above sea level with a base diameter of 15 km.

 Around the mountain are four craters and four hot springs.
 The first crater, called Blackbird Lake, is 20 m in diameter and 15 m deep.
 The second crater is oval, with dimensions of 60 by 30 m and 15 m.
 The third crater is about 90 m in diameter and 20 m deep, while the fourth, which is near the northeastern rim opened during the 1981 eruption.
 There is also a 100 m fissure measuring 5 to 8 m wide below this crater.

 The volcano's hot springs are: